neo4j-contrib/spatial/README.md

 This library was originally written in 2010 when Neo4j was still releasing early 1.x versions.
 This means it made use of internal Java API's that were deprecated over the years, some as early as Neo4j 2.x.
-When Neo4j 4.0 was released, many deprecated API's were entirely removed.
+When Neo4j 4.0 was released, many deprecated APIs were entirely removed.
 And the transaction API was changed in a fundamental way.
 This has meant that the spatial library needed a major refactoring to work with Neo4j 4.x: